 As you consider each audience in turn, ask the following questions:

-On the other hand, as you plan for each audience, remember also that members of one audience may also be part of another audience, and so may receive several messages.
-Try to plan your communications so that individuals receive the right information and are not inundated, or worse, confused by the different messages they receive.
+As you plan for each audience, remember that members of one audience may also be part of another audience, and so may receive several messages.
+Plan your communications so that individuals receive the right information and are not inundated, or worse, confused by the different messages that they receive.